 - Valero has the most refineries approved as "Star Sites," the highest plant safety recognition under Voluntary Protection Programs (VPP) of the U.S. Occupational Safety and Health Administration (OSHA) and affiliated state agencies.

-- The company has reduced injury rates by 51 percent since 2009, drawing upon its knowledgeable workforce and collective experience.
+- The company has reduced refinery employee and contractor injury rates by 53 percent since 2010, drawing upon its knowledgeable workforce and collective experience.

-- Valero's wellness program has been recognized by the American Heart Association as a Gold Level recipient of its Fit-Friendly Companies awards, as well as by the San Antonio Business Group on Health and the Mayor's Fitnesss Council as a Healthy Workplace Platinum award recipient.
+- Valero's wellness program has been recognized by the San Antonio Business Group on Health in collaboration with the Mayor's Fitnesss Council as a Healthy Workplace Platinum award recipient.